StrangeSearch

 StrangeSearch is a free, open-source indexing and search engine for Windows by Jeremy Davis and Dan Dunham.
-It was originally developed at Iowa State University and is the inspiration of several search engines.
+It was originally developed at Iowa State University and is the inspiration for several search engines.

 StrangeSearch is written in C#, C++ and Perl.
-It has native Windows user interface for administration and is accessed through a web browser for searching.
+It has a native Windows user interface for administration and is accessed through a web browser for searching.
 StrangeSearch is licensed under the terms of the GNU General Public License.

 This project is no longer actively maintained.

 Features

 StrangeSearch has the ability to index the files shared by a large number of computers on a network via FTP or SMB (Windows file sharing).
 It also has a basic web interface pre-built in Perl to allow for searching and ranking of the top shares.

 Projects inspired by StrangeSearch

 Many of these projects use the same StrangeSearch code, but some use(d) their own software.